Mariana Mortágua

-Mariana Rodrigues Mortágua (born 24 June 1986) is a Portuguese economist and politician who is the National Coordinator of the Left Bloc, serving since 28 May 2023.
+Mariana Rodrigues Mortágua (born 24 June 1986) is a Portuguese economist and politician who was the National Coordinator of the Left Bloc, from 28 May 2023 until 30 November 2025.
 In 2013, she was elected to the Assembly of the Republic of Portugal, replacing Ana Drago.

 Early life

 Mortágua is the daughter of Camilo Mortágua, an anti-Salazar activist, revolutionary, and founding member of LUAR.
 She is the twin sister of Joana Mortágua, also MP of the Left Bloc, and distant cousin of Socialist politician Maria João Rodrigues.

 She holds a degree and a master's degree in Economics from ISCTE - Instituto Universitário de Lisboa, having completed her PhD in economics at the School of Oriental and African Studies (SOAS) at the University of London.

 She made her debut as a deputy in the Assembly of the Republic at the age of 27, in 2013, due to the need to replace Ana Drago in the Lisbon constituency, where she was elected.
 Her appointment in September 2013 to the top positions on the list of candidates for deputies by the Political Commission of the BE was contested by a group of militants, who criticized the "technocratic criteria" that guided her choice.
-In view of this, the BE confirmed that Mariana Mortágua was considered as the element that “would best serve the interests of the party in the Assembly of the Republic, due to her knowledge in the area of the Economy”, something that had “been felt since the departure of Francisco Louçã”.
+In view of this, the BE confirmed that Mariana Mortágua was considered as the element that "would best serve the interests of the party in the Assembly of the Republic, due to her knowledge in the area of the Economy", something that had "been felt since the departure of Francisco Louçã".

 She later gained particular visibility in Portuguese politics after her performance in the parliamentary inquiry of Zeinal Bava and Ricardo Salgado, in the context of the bankruptcy of the BES bank.

 She was re-elected as a deputy in the 2015 legislative elections, which gave the Bloco de Esquerda its highest vote ever.
 She was a member of the Economy and Public Works Commission, the Budget, Finance and Public Administration Commission and the Eventual Commission for Monitoring the Measures of the Financial Assistance Program for Portugal.
 She was re-elected as a deputy in October 2019.

 In September 2016, she stated that, "from a practical point of view, the first thing we have to do is lose the shame of looking for someone who is accumulating money" and that "we cannot be ashamed of having a social policy of this kind."

 She was again reelected in 2022, despite the poor results of the Left Bloc.
 After Catarina Martins decided not to run again in the upcoming Congress, Mariana Mortágua announced her candidacy to the leadership of the party, receiving wide support from party members.
 On 28 May, Mariana Mortágua was elected Left Bloc's new coordinator, with the support of 493 out of 528 delegates for her motion, and 490 out of 600 delegates for her list for the BE's national board on party's convention in Lisbon.